cyclops-community/koala/README.md

 qstate.apply_circuit([
     Gate('R', [0.42], [2]),
     Gate('CX', [], [1,4])
-], threshold=None, maxrank=None)
+], update_option=peps.LocalGramQRUpdate(rank=4))
-# optional truncation threshold and rank for approximate simulation
+# choose from a list of update algorithms and optionally specify the cap bond dimension for approximate state evolution

-# or apply arbitrary single site or local two-site operators
+# or apply arbitrary single-site or two-site operators
 # qstate.apply_operator(np.array(...), [0])

 # compute the amplitude, probability, and expectation value